Skip to main content Deutsch

 The aim of our research is gaining a deeper understanding of the molecular basis and the clinical relevance of allergen-specific antibody responses.
 In accordance with the group's name, we employ a synergistic approach combining wet-lab experiments and in silico analyses to contribute to the progress in diagnosis and treatment of allergy.

-Clinical relevance of epitope recognition patterns of allergen-specific IgE antibodies
+Clinical relevance of epitope recognition patterns of allergen-specific antibodies

 Selected publications